ukf/ukf-meta-meta/README.md

 frequently-changed files such as the signed metadata in order to reduce the overall size.

+* Setting the `push.default` configuration variable to `default` to simplify the update operation.

 ### First Fetch and Filter

 Now, perform an initial import from the private repository: